There’s no doubt that the Big Apple is worth visiting, but it’s even more magical when you can experience New York at Christmastime.

 3. Dyker Heights Holiday Lights, the best Christmas decor in New York City

-Another thing to do in NYC for the holidays is to explore the Dyker Heights neighborhood in Brooklyn.
+One of the best things to do in Brooklyn during the holidays is to explore Dyker Heights, the coolest neighborhood in Brooklyn.
 The neighbors here have a tradition of decorating their beautiful homes and gardens for the season, resulting in glowing streets filled with holiday spirit.

 The displays can be quite elaborate, from life-sized inflatables to illuminated nutcrackers and snowflakes, to extravagant gingerbread houses.
 Some neighbors even sync up their lights to Christmas music and carols.